otrv4/otrv4/otrv4.md

-If more keys are wished to be derived from this already calculated extra symmetric key, this can be done by taking the index from the TLV list received in the data message and the context received in `7 TLV`, and use them as inputs to a KDF:
+If more keys are wished to be derived from this already calculated extra symmetric key, this can be done by taking the index from the TLV list received in the data message and the context received in `7 TLV` (the 4-byte indication of what this symmetric key will be used for), and use them as inputs to a KDF:

 ```
   symkey1 = KDF_1(index || context || extra_sym_key, 32)